Six ways to encourage healthy dental habits in your children

 Parents and dentists each play an important role in making a child’s first dental appointment a positive experience – one that may set the tone for the feelings about visiting the dentist for the rest of their life.

-So make sure you visit the dentist with your child when they are as young as possible, and at least once by the time they are two.
+So make sure to take your child to the dentist as early as possible or at least, by the time they are two years old.
+The best dentist in Tampa will help keep an eye on your child’s oral hygiene.
 This way they can become familiar with the environment and get to know your dentist and build up trust – and your dentist can help to prevent decay and identify any health problems at an early stage.

 If you hate going to the dentist yourself or feel anxious about it, try to keep those feelings hidden from your child as they will pick up on this, causing unnecessary fear.
 You should also avoid using words or phrases with negative connotations such as ‘it might hurt’ or ‘be painful’.